 - Make a list of at least 5 of your unique qualities or attributes – those things others would say show up when YOU enter the room.
 Yes, you know those ones that people often comment on, like you are patient, you are kind, you think creatively or…

 I would love to hear some of your comments about what has changed or happened in your life by applying these tips.
-I know it talk me a few years to finally understand that my hubby really enjoyed coming home from work to a hot cuppa and a chat with me.
+I know it took me a few years to finally understand that my hubby really enjoyed coming home from work to a hot cuppa and a chat with me.
 When he arrived home I was always busy preparing dinner early, folding the washing and doing other tasks, because I like to do things ahead of time.
 Now we sit down together, share and sip a great cuppa and life is sweet.
 I chose to adapt, and yes I survived and everything got done on time!
 Mm I think my next Blog will be about ways to keep your ideal partner once you’ve found them…and remember “may all your relationships be magnificent!”